- Welcome to the -

 The Metrolink service is likely to be busier than usual travelling to the park between 11:00 and 17:00 and travelling to Manchester between 21:00 and 00:00, during these times there are double trams every 6 minutes (a peak time service).
 Heaton Park tram stop is closed on Saturday and Sunday from 18:00 onwards.

 There will be a 6-minute service between Manchester Victoria and Bury during the Parklife weekend.
-There are other major events taking place across the city centre, trams will be much busier than normal.

 I Need To Report An Issue.
 How Do I Contact The Community Impact Taskforce?